 Here’s what he had to say…

 There are two sides to the college phenomenon: What the student experiences, and the ROI (return on your investment).
-When analyzing schools, it’s important to identify what programs the colleges have that will help their students graduate, because someone who possesses a “college background” and no diploma, is basically a high school graduate to an employer, the ROI will be low.
+When analyzing schools, it’s important to identify what programs the colleges have that will help their students graduate, because someone who possesses a “college background” and no diploma, is basically a high school graduate to an employer, and the ROI will be low.

-Is college worth it?
+Is College Worth It?
 How Can Families “Get Their Heads Around” the High Cost of College and Paying For College?